Driving and Motosport

 Some would still find niches to operate in, possibly where extreme range is needed and recharging is difficult.
 Mostly they will be owned by enthusiasts that can afford to own a second car, taking them out for a spin at the weekends, on the road or the track.

-Motorsports will still cater for them, but it will surely be in an increasingly reduced capacity as electrification takes hold - but how motorsport as a whole handles the change is an unknown that we can only speculate on.
+Motorsports will still cater for them, but it will surely be in an increasingly reduced capacity as electrification takes hold - but how motorsport as a whole handles the change is an unknown that can only be speculated on.

 Formula One is facing uncertain times ahead.
 Because the technology developed through F1 racing is subsequently used in the production vehicles of the manufacturers, electrification presents the sport with a problem – combustion engines and drive trains would no longer be relevant to that.